base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-cookbook.md

 ```

 :::info
-When verifying a contract with Basescan on testnet (Goerli), an API key is not required.
+When verifying a contract with Basescan on testnet (Sepolia), an API key is not required.
 You can leave the value as PLACEHOLDER_STRING.
 On mainnet, you can get your Basescan API key from here after you sign up for an account.
 :::

 Now, you can verify your contract.
 Grab the deployed address and the constructor agruments you used in `deploy.js` and Run

 ```
-npx hardhat verify --network baseGoerli <YOUR CONTRACT ADDRESS> "TEST" "TEST" 1000  --contract contracts/simple-token.sol:FixedToken
+npx hardhat verify --network baseSepolia <YOUR CONTRACT ADDRESS> "TEST" "TEST" 1000  --contract contracts/simple-token.sol:FixedToken
 ```

 :::tip
 To verify other smart contracts using the Cookbook Hardhat boilerplate, use the following format inputting your deployed contract addressk the constructor arguements you used in `deploy.js` and replacing CONTRACT_FILENAME with your own contract file name and CONTRACT_NAME with the contract name specified in your contract .sol file
 ```
-npx hardhat verify --network baseGoerli <YOUR CONTRACT ADDRESS> <YOUR CONSTRUCTOR ARGUMENTS>  --contract contracts/<CONTRACT_FILENAME>:<CONTRACT NAME>
+npx hardhat verify --network baseSepolia <YOUR CONTRACT ADDRESS> <YOUR CONSTRUCTOR ARGUMENTS>  --contract contracts/<CONTRACT_FILENAME>:<CONTRACT NAME>
 ```
 :::